maestro-bene/UE-osap/README.md

 This repository contains a mixture of homework, in-class exercises, and personal projects.
 Here's a breakdown of the content:

-- `ProgSystem`: Exercises about UNIX system general utilities and core system calls.
+- `ProgSystem/`: Exercises about UNIX system general utilities and core system calls.
 - `ProgReseau/`: Exercices about creating several client/server implementations, in TCP, UDP, and also a web server in C.
 - `ProgSocket/`: Exercices about UNIX Sockets.
 - `ProgPosix/`: An exercice to implement our own approximation of pi.